-Love college basketball and can’t wait for March Madness?
+Love college basketball and can’t wait for the next March Madness?
 Or maybe you’re an NFL fan who wants to bet his or her favorite team to beat a rival or win the Super Bowl.
 Either way, since the Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA,) on May 14, 2018, the options for sports betting across the U.S. have bloomed.
-Up until then, your only option to bet legally in the U.S. was to hop a plane to Nevada.
-You could also wager illegally with a local bookie or at sportsbooks offshore, but other laws (like UIGEA) complicate matters (such as funding an account), while some offshore sportsbooks operate unlicensed in their jurisdictions.

-The Supreme Court of the United States ruled in favor of the state of New Jersey in Christie vs. NCAA.
-That decision overturned PASPA and cleared the way for individual states to determine to legalize sports betting.
+But the Supreme Court of the United States ruled in favor of the state of New Jersey in Murphy vs. NCAA, and that changed everything.
+That ruling overturned PASPA and cleared the way for individual states to determine whether and how to legalize sports betting.

-So, Really, What the Heck is PASPA, the Federal Ban on Sports Betting, All About?
+What Was PASPA, the Federal Ban on Sports Betting, All About?

 Put simply, PASPA banned sports betting across the U.S., except in Nevada.
 When the law was passed in 1992, it did grant New Jersey the opportunity to legalize sports betting one year after the law passed, but the state failed to do so.